 Cut the nail to the proper length.
 Our top-rated Richmond TX podiatrist recommends cutting the nail so the edge reaches the tip of your toe.
 If you cut the nails too short, they may curl down and grow into the skin as a result of the pressure caused on the nails when wearing shoes and walking.

 Eliminate any jagged edges that might snag and tear the nail as it grows.
 Filing your cut nails with an emery board to smooth them will help prevent this as well.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Richmond TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Richmond TX, by clicking here or by calling 281.397.3487.